psu13/mutable-hakyll/posts/big-band-classical.md

   Krips](https://www.prestomusic.com/classical/products/7955027--mozart-symphonies) a lot.
   You can get all of his performances in one big download.
 Or you can get them in ones and twos on streaming.
 The link above is to the download.
-- Some people will tell you to get the Colin Davis records.
+- Some people will tell you to get the [Colin Davis records](https://streaming.prestomusic.com/album/7957163).
 Others will tell you the Colin Davis records are awful.
-I have no strong opinion.
-But it's a thing to check.
+I am somewhere in the middle.
+I like others on this list better.
 - I also tracked down a few CDs recorded by István Kertész.
 But they are pretty hard to find so I'm not going to take you down that hole.
 But you can get them on [Discogs](https://www.discogs.com/release/12264230-Mozart-Wiener-Philharmoniker-István-Kertész-Symphony-No-33-Symphony-No-39-Symphony-No-40)